Prakti/dredd/README.md

 # Dredd
 Dredd judges data for you.
-It's a validator for a wide range of
+It's a validator for a wide range of possibilities.

 datastructures.
 Started as a frok of [Justify][2] it's been rewritten to handle plain values